Which do you prefer, steak or lobster? Crème brulee or flourless chocolate cake?

 Ed Walline Park, Santa Rosa

 Why You’ll Go: There are several public beach-access points in the town of Santa Rosa.
 Ed Walline Park is a popular one.
 You access the beach from a boardwalk, down 25 steps to its silky sands.
 Lifeguards are on duty here during the summer season, and the beach is popular with families.
-Rent lawn chairs and umbrellas.
-The water is clear enough that you can see swarms of tiny minnows.
+Rent beach chairs and umbrellas during the season.
+The water is clear enough that you can see schools of tiny minnows.

-Unexpected Art: Across Route 30A from Ed Walline Park, you’ll find about 10 cottages operated by a group called The Artists of Gulf Place.
-Spend a half-hour checking out locally made jewelry, Adirondack chairs, copper art and the like.
+Unexpected Art: Across Route 30A from Ed Walline Park, you’ll find about 10 cottages operated by a group called The 30A Artists of Gulf Place.
+Spend a half-hour checking out locally made jewelry, Adirondack chairs, copper art, tie-dye art, pottery, photography, watercolors, painted windows, sculptures, acrylics and more.

 Topsail Hill Preserve State Park

-Why You’ll Go: You love the sense of isolation and rugged natural splendor that defines this Santa Rosa beach.
+Why You’ll Go: You love the sense of isolation and rugged natural splendor that defines this park.

-What You’ll See: The park’s 1,640 acres are home to a dramatic landscape, including sand dunes topping 14 feet and old-growth longleaf pine forests bordering a pristine, 3.2-mile shoreline.
+What You’ll See: The park’s 1,640 acres are home to a dramatic landscape, including sand dunes topping 20 feet and old-growth longleaf pine forests bordering a pristine, 3.2-mile shoreline of Florida Panhandle beaches.
 The crystalline water feels blessedly cool, and the surf crashes with some vigor.

-Off the Sand: It’s a .7 mile trek from the park entrance in Santa Rosa to the beach itself.
-You can hoof it, but the lazier among us prefer to travel through the forest to the beach via a tram that leaves from the park entrance every hour on the hour.
+Off the Sand: It’s a .7-mile trek from the park entrance in Santa Rosa to the beach itself.
+You can hoof it, but the lazier among us prefer to travel through the forest to the beach via a tram that leaves from the park entrance every hour on the hour during the spring and summer, and every two hours in the fall and winter.

 You Need to Know: A beach house here offers restrooms, changing rooms, and an outdoor shower.
 That’s the extent of amenities at Topsail.
 Pack your picnic, drinks, and plenty of sunscreen in advance.
 During the hottest part of the day, a beach umbrella is an absolute necessity.